Hirlam/PlayGround/README.md

 # Exercise 2 (Pull Request)

+To contribute code or update documentation you will need to create a pull request from your fork

 1. Go to the fork in your personal github account and create a new [branch](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/making-changes-in-a-branch/managing-branches#creating-a-branch), e.g. `feature/mypullrequest`.
 2. Navigate to the `IcandoPRs` directory and create a new file by clicking `Add File` -> `Create new file`.
 Use your Github username as the filename